-Adding cardiovascular exercise to your routine is one of the most effective ways to quickly increase weight loss.
+Adding cardiovascular exercise to your routine is one of the most effective ways to increase weight loss quickly.

-In fact, a study in 141 obese adults showed that combining 40 minutes of cardio three times a week with a weight loss diet decreased body weight by 9% over a six-month period.
+A study in 141 obese adults showed that combining 40 minutes of cardio three times a week with a weight loss diet decreased body weight by 9% over six months.

-For best results, try to include at least 20 to 40 minutes of cardio a day, or about 150 to 300 minutes a week.
+Try to include at least 20 to 40 minutes of cardio daily, or about 150 to 300 minutes a week.